microsoftgraph/microsoft-graph-docs.zh-CN/api-reference/beta/includes/snippets/javascript/create-event-from-user-javascript-snippets.md

   subject: "Let's go for lunch",
   body: {
     contentType: "HTML",
-    content: "Does late morning work for you?"
+    content: "Does noon work for you?"
   },
   start: {
       dateTime: "2017-04-15T12:00:00",